NSW GRN Questions

 Is scanning the NSW GRN legal?

-Discretion on announcing and broadcasting what you receive while scanning is advised, as unnecessary disclosure of information inevitably leads to radio users switching on encryption, which ruins our hobby.
+However, discretion on announcing and broadcasting what you receive while scanning is strongly advised, as unnecessary disclosure of radio broadcasts inevitably leads to radio users switching on encryption, which ruins our hobby.
 This discretion should encompass broadcasting live streams or recorded transmissions over the internet.

 Can I listen to encrypted transmissions?

-No. It is not possible to monitor encrypted transmission, it is simply not possible to decode and listen to these transmissions on the NSW GRN.
-Please do no email us asking if or how this can be achieved.
+No. While it is not illegal to monitor encrypted transmission, it is simply not possible to decode and listen to these transmissions on the NSW GRN.
+Please do not contact us asking if or how this can be achieved.